-if the expression is of any bit-stream type

-it shall be cast to a packed array of bit using a bit-stream cast, including casting 2-state to 4-state if necessary, and that packed array shall then be appended to the right-hand end of the generic stream;

-else if the expression is an unpacked array, queue, dynamic array or associative array this procedure shall be applied in turn to each element of the array, in left-to-right order;

-- else if the expression is of a struct type this procedure shall be applied in turn to each element of the struct in de - this procedure shall be applied in turn to each element of the struct, in declaration order; - else if the expression is of an untagged union type this procedure shall be applied to the first-declared member of the union; - else if the expression is a null class handle the expression shall be skipped (not streamed), and a warning may be issued;

-else if the expression is a non-null class handle

-this procedure shall be applied in turn to each data member of the referenced object, and not the handle itself.
+- if the expression is of any bit-stream type - it shall be cast to a packed array of bit using a bit-stream cast, including casting 2-state to 4-state if necessary, and that packed array shall then be appended to the right-hand end of the generic stream; - else if the expression is an unpacked array, queue, dynamic array or associative array - this procedure shall be applied in turn to each element of the array, in left-to-right order; - else if the expression is of a struct type - this procedure shall be applied in turn to each element of the struct, in declaration order; - else if the expression is of an untagged union type - this procedure shall be applied to the first-declared member of the union; - else if the expression is a null class handle - the expression shall be skipped (not streamed), and a warning may be issued; - else if the expression is a non-null class handle - this procedure shall be applied in turn to each data member of the referenced object, and not the handle itself.
 Class members shall be streamed in declaration order.
 Extended class members shall be streamed after the members of their superclass.
-It shall be an error if the object has any local or protected members that would not otherwise be accessible from the scope in which the streaming_concatenation occurs.
-The result of streaming an object hierarchy that contains cycles shall be undefined, and an error may be issued;
+The result of streaming an object hierarchy that contains cycles shall be undefined, and an error may be issued; - else - the expression shall be skipped (not streamed), and an error shall be issued.

-else

-the expression shall be skipped (not streamed), and an error shall be issued.